emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

    * Handling high stress situations (our day-to-day work is actually pretty low stress)
    * People who are able to take a whole day off work to interview

-## Coding super wizards are great, but other things matter too

-As an interviewer, it's really tempting to overemphasize the things that you know well or are easy to measure.
-Coding ability fits both these criteria.
-What we'd like to do though instead of finding people are whizbang coders, is to evaluate what we think is the minimum set of coding chops necessary to be successful, and then move on.

-Once we've determined a candidate can write a little code, we don't push further on that front.
-We'll spend time evaluating their refactoring and design skills, consulting/communication chops, and testing kung-fu.
-Having a wide breadth of skills is more important than just being a great coder.

-# Process Refinements

-In order to address consistency, we made a few changes to our original, loose process.

-## Bridge Agents

-The first is that whoever handles the initial call with the candidate becomes their **Bridge Agent**.
+In order to to make sure candidates are treated uniformly and fairly (and aren't turned down for reasons that don't matter), we introduced the idea of a **Bridge Agent**.
 Superficially, Bridge Agents just handle scheduling, but more importantly they serve as a client's insider friend would.
 We found early on that candidates who had friends inside the company had a significant advantage because they had someone fighting to get them an extra interview if they flubbed the first one.
 Bridge Agents serve to fight for candidates who might have been judged unfairly, or to defend the process if a candidate is